CHAI: Command Hijacking against embodied AI: Problem Formulation

-\textbf{Attacker objective (Mathematical formulation):} The attacker wants to find the parameters $\pi$ of the adversarial attack $g$, such that the LVLM outputs a target label $y'$ using the attack (i.e., the attacker wants to maximize the probability that $y' = f(p, g(I, \pi))$).
+\textbf{Attacker objective (Mathematical formulation):} Let us assume that the attacker has a set of $n$ known images, denoted as $I_1,...,I_n$.
+The attacker wants to find the parameters $\pi$ of the adversarial attack $g$, such that the LVLM outputs a target label $y^t_i$ using the attack when consuming the image $I_i$ (i.e., the attacker wants to maximize the probability that $f(p, g(I_i, \pi)) = y^t_i$).